zilexa/Flexget-instructions/README.md

 - Looks for movies on your drive and removes them from your Trakt "watchlist".
 - Looks for any manually downloaded .torrent file in your Downloads\tempmedia folder.
 - Looks for movies by discovering them on several websites.
 - Quality: no prereleases or cinema recordings.
-Only Bluray rips in 1080p with a minimum filesize (8GB).
+Only Bluray rips in 1080p with a minimum filesize.
 But there are 2 fallbacks:
-- If 1080p with a certain minimum filesize is not available, it will fallback to 720p (also with a minimal filesize).
+- If 1080p with a certain minimum filesize is not available, it will fallback to a lower minimal filesize.
-- If also not available, it will fallback to a lower minimum filesize treshold for 1080, then for 720p.
-Absolute minimum is 720p/850MB.
-For examply YTS.AG YIFY releases have quite acceptable quality.
+- If also not available, it will fallback to 720p with a minimum filesize treshold for 720p.

 _Subtitles:_
 - Find subtitles when the download is finished.